-As part of the Provost's access and affordability initiatives, the library has licensed full access to the required textbook for this class.
-You will be able to access this textbook through the Library Resources link in Canvas.
-There will be no cost for you to access this required book.
+As part of the Provost's access and affordability initiatives, the library has licensed full access to the required textbooks for this class.
+You will be able to access the textbooks through the Library Resources link in Canvas.
+There will be no cost for you to access these required books.

 Using the Library

 Just like on-campus students, as a Penn State student, you have a wealth of library resources available to you!